korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 but if you're deploying this kind of code in a library, for example, you're setting yourself up for a lot of problems.

-3. Omitting a constructor, that would accept initialization data may mean the calling code is responsible for setting up this data on the new object.
+3. Omitting a constructor that would accept initialization data may mean the calling code is responsible for setting up this data on the new object.
 The third issue with this approach is, we're manually initializing our object with these calls at the start.
 This means the calling code is responsible for making all the right method calls,